 Providing a brilliant contrast to all that blue was the bright colors of all the goods on display.
 I quickly learned that shopping in Morocco is darn near irresistible, especially as you see the local artisans hard at work creating everything imaginable.
 Leather goods (purses, shoes, jackets, and wallets), jewelry, rugs, scarves, brassware, lamps, and clothing briefly caught my eye.

 But it was the pottery that seduced me into buying an oversized ceramic bowl some 28” wide, complete with camel bone insets.
 While it was a chore to get it shipped to the US, then through customs and finally to my house, it was worth the effort and cost.
 It remains a constant reminder of my magical visit to this North African country.

 ✦ Moroccan Food – A Perfect Blend of Spices

-This was my meal of choice, accompanied with khobz, a round, dense bread that takes the place of a fork or spoon for scooping up tagine, salads, etc. The cooks in the kitchen know how to make magic with Moroccan spices using saffron, paprika, cumin, cinnamon, turmeric, ginger and of course, salt and pepper.
+This was my meal of choice, accompanied by khobz, a loaf of round, dense bread that takes the place of a fork or spoon for scooping up tagine, salads, etc. The cooks in the kitchen know how to make magic with Moroccan spices using saffron, paprika, cumin, cinnamon, turmeric, ginger and of course, salt and pepper.
 Moroccan dishes are a perfect combo of hearty, healthy and delicious.